msagi/record-tagger/API.md

 # Delete record by ID
 ----
-  _Delete existing reocrd in the repository by ID._
+  _Delete existing record in the repository by ID._

 * **URL:** `/records/{id}`